 What do they eat in Finland?

 Fish and potatoes are staples in Finnish cuisine.
 Lohikeitto is a famous salmon and potato soup in a light creamy broth.
 Smoked salmon and grilled salmon are served at breakfast, lunch, and dinner.
-Nothing too unusual about the preparation except that it’s delicious.
+Nothing too unusual about the preparation, but rest assured, that it’s delicious.
 So, eat up if you like salmon.

 Pike perch and Baltic herring are also popular fish on any menu.
 Deep-fried vendace (whitebait or smelt) is served like french fries by street vendors, usually with a side of grilled potatoes and vegetables.